 In accordance with a Directive dated March 31, 2010 by the Minister of Energy and Infrastructure, the OEB is of the view that any evaluations of savings from TOU pricing should be conducted by the OPA for the province, and then allocated to distributors.
-Atikokan Hydro Inc. will report these results upon receipt from the OPA.
+Bluewater Power will report these results upon receipt from the OPA.

 At the time of preparation of this report the OPA had retained the Brattle Group as the evaluation contractor and will be working with an expert panel convened to provide advice on methodology, data collection, models, etc. The initial evaluations were conducted with 5 LDCs - Hydro One, THESL, Ottawa Hydro, Thunder Bay and Newmarket.
-Preliminary results from these 5 LDCs were issued September 11, 2013 and preliminary provincial results were extrapolated to assist other LDC forecasts going forward.
+An overview of preliminary results from these 5 LDCs was provided on September 11 2013.
+While there was significant evidence of load shifting across all participating LDCs, moving from on peak to off peak time periods, there was very little evidence that TOU pricing resulted in any energy conservation or reduction in energy use (i.e., not statistically significant).